ppayne12/MCI-Screener/README.md

 # About

-This project was created for HINF 680 as a prototype expert system/decsision support system for Mild Coginative Impairement and Dementia Screening.
+This project was created for University of Victoria HINF 680 class assignment as a prototype expert system/decsision support system for Mild Coginative Impairement and Dementia Screening.
 Data from Bissig et al., 2020 on the Self-Administered Tasks Uncovering Risk of Neurodegeneration (SATURN) test was used for development of rules and logic but was adapted to demonstrate longitudinal screening.
-No elements of the tool have been clinical validated and it is for demonstration purposes only to show what a potential solution could look like.
+No elements of the tool have been clinical validated and it is for demonstration purposes to show what a potential solution could look like.

 # Getting Started with Create React App